-When James Milner joined Liverpool in 2015, few would have predicted what they were going to achieve over the next five years.
+When James Milner signed for Liverpool in 2015, few would have predicted what they were going to achieve over the next five years.

-The Reds won the Champions League in 2019 and are now on the brink of winning their first league title in 30 years.
+The Reds won the Champions League in 2019 and before securing their first league title in 30 years in 2020.

 We’ve looked back at the Liverpool team from his debut – a 1-0 win at Stoke City in 2015 – and compared it their current side to see just how far they’ve come.